hyperspy/hyperspy/doc/user_guide/intro.rst

 providing easy access to analytical tools that exploit the multidimensionality of the dataset.

-Its modular structure makes it easy to add features to analyze different kind of signals.
+Its modular structure makes it easy to add features to analyze different kinds of signals.
 Currently there are specialized tools to analyze electron energy-loss spectroscopy (EELS) and energy dispersive X-rays (EDX) data.